EOP-OMB/opal-ai/JupyterVectorDB/readme.md

 Once all prerequisites are satisfied and environment variables are set, open the Jupyter Notebooks and run the cells in order:

-1. **Policy_Document_Database_Creation.ipynb**: Initialize the policy document vector database.
+1. **Policy_Document_Database_Creation_VectorDB.ipynb**: Initialize the policy document local vector database.
 2. **Evaluate_Controls_With_a_CrewAI_Workflow.ipynb**: Evaluate a single security control using the CrewAI workflow.
-3. **Evaluate_Controls_With_a_CrewAI_Workflow_and_Pinecone.ipynb**: Perform analysis on multiple security controls and generate a structured report for each.
+3. **Evaluate_Controls_With_a_CrewAI_Workflow_and_VectorDB.ipynb**: Perform analysis on multiple security controls and generate a structured report for each.

 ## Summary

 These notebooks automate the process of analyzing IT policy documents for NIST 800-53 security control compliance.
-The combination of Pinecone and OpenAI embeddings allows for efficient retrieval and evaluation of relevant document sections, while CrewAI's multi-agent workflow handles the assessment of security controls.
-This project provides a scalable solution for organizations needing to continuously assess their compliance with NIST standards.
+By using a local vector database with the `vectordb` library, the solution offers flexibility for environments where cloud services like Pinecone are not feasible.
+The combination of OpenAI embeddings and CrewAI workflows provides an efficient, scalable approach to continuously assess compliance with NIST standards.